JIStream/GTA-Research/OM0-in-GTAV.md

 }
 ```

-What happens here is pretty obvious, ``Global_89962`` should be familiar to us from [mission fail & retry research](https://github.com/drunderscore/GTA-Research/blob/master/Mission-Fail-Retry-Research.md).
+What happens here is pretty obvious, ``Global_89962`` should be familiar to us from [mission fail & retry research](https://github.com/drunderscore/GTA-Research/blob/master/Mission-Fail-Retry-Research.md) (actually globals are different since different game versions were used, I'll probably update old research to use 1.27 sometime in the future).
 ``Global_89962`` is ``MISSION_FAILED_STATE`` and we check if we are not in 'after retry' state.
 Coincidentally, that's exactly the state we have after OM0-ing first S&F mission since we fail the mission to get OM0.

 That's all there is to it, setting ``MISSION_TYPE`` is completely skipped, leaving us in ``MISSION_TYPE_OFF_MISSION`` state in the second S&F mission.